KOTOR-Community-Portal/mod-builds/content/index.md

 ## FAQ

 It's highly recommended that you read the Builds' [**FAQ**](/modding/mod_builds/faq.html) if you have any questions about the current implementation of the Builds, problems with the Builds, or a desire to include mods of your own outside of those available in the Builds!
+It's highly recommended that you read the Builds' [FAQ](/modding/mod_builds/faq.html) if you have any questions about the current implementation of the Builds, problems with the Builds, or a desire to include mods of your own outside of those available in the Builds!

 ## Changelog